-Woking College is a 16-19 Academy Trust and has a Board of Trustees including, among others, parent members, two student members and a staff member.
-Many of the members have had experience of being a parent of a student studying at College.
+Woking College is a 16-19 Academy Trust and has a Board of Trustees including, among others, parent/carer members, two student members and a staff member.
+Many of the members have had experience of being a parent/carer of a student studying at the College.
 Trustees are all volunteers and are not paid for their duties.

-The Chair of the Corporation can be contacted via the Clerk of the Corporation, Barbara Maude (bma@woking.ac.uk).
+The Chair of Trustees can be contacted via the Clerk of the Corporation, Barbara Maude (bma@woking.ac.uk).